andersfuf/UIS_Prototype/README.md

 CUS9-2023 As a customer i want a list of my accounts to find find out which are managed and by who.

 CUS9-2023-1 (anders, 100%) Initial listing.
-Use of sel_cus-accounts() adjusting temåplate
+Use of sel_cus-accounts() adjusting template